Investing Brokerages & Advisors

 Product details

-• Offers a free standard account or Robinhood Gold for $5 per month
+• Plans: Offers a free standard account or Robinhood Gold for $5 per month

-• Gives you a free stock for signing up
+• Perks: Gives you a free stock for signing up

 With Robinhood, you can also invest in cryptocurrencies and initial public offerings (IPOs), which aren't available with some other micro-investing apps.
-However, there are a number of assets that Robinhood doesn't support, such as mutual funds, bonds, and foreign stocks.
+However, Robinhood doesn't support a number of common assets, like mutual funds, bonds, and foreign stocks.
+Plus, it doesn't offer many educational features, which can be a drawback for beginners and intermediate investors alike.

-As a micro-investor, you can get what you need to start investing with the platform's free account.
-But if you want to get a 3% match on IRA contributions and earn a high APY on your uninvested cash, you can upgrade to Robinhood Gold for $5 per month.121314
+As a micro-investor, you can start investing with the platform's free account, which sets it apart from Acorns.
+However, if you want to get a 3% match on IRA contributions and earn a high APY on your uninvested cash, you can upgrade to Robinhood Gold for $5 per month.121314 If you regularly make IRA contributions and search for high APYs on savings, Robinhood Gold could be worth it for you.

 Pros